smcclatchy/2018-10-12-bioconductor-bh/index.md

         <div class="col-md-4">
         <h4>Data</h4>
         <p>
-        Please download the following large files **before the workshop**, and place them in your `data` folder.
+        Please download the following large files <b>before the workshop</b>, and place them in your <code>data</code> folder.
 You can download the files from the URLs below and move the files the same way that you would for downloading and moving any other kind of data.
         <ul>
         <li><a href="https://raw.githubusercontent.com/smcclatchy/2018-10-12-bioconductor-bh/gh-pages/data/100_Morgan_RBiocForAll/CpGislands.Hsapiens.hg38.UCSC.bed">human CPG islands BED file</a> (977 KB)</li>
         <li><a href="https://raw.githubusercontent.com/smcclatchy/2018-10-12-bioconductor-bh/gh-pages/data/100_Morgan_RBiocForAll/CpGislands.Mmusculus.mm10.UCSC.bed">mouse CPG islands BED file</a> (502 KB)</li>